Awards and Designations

 Overview

 After the contest results are announced, all participants, including advisors and students, will receive a Certificate of Participation.
 Advisors can log in to the contest website via the Advisor Login link to view and print certificates for their teams.
-The results for the High School, Undergraduate, and Graduate categories will be judged separately, with certificates of different result levels awarded accordingly.
+The results for the Secondary School, Undergraduate, and Graduate categories will be judged separately, with certificates of different result levels awarded accordingly.
 Certificates can be downloaded directly from the EuroMCM website.
-Each Special Award is granted to only one team within the Gold - Exceptional Medal level across all categories each year.
-The Special Awards include two General Problem Awards and six Specialized Problem Awards.
+Each Special Award is granted to only one team within the Golden Laureate Medal level across all categories each year.
+The Special Awards include two General Problem Awards and seven Specialized Problem Awards.
 Additionally, the top three teams will each be granted an EuroMCM scholarship of €1000, with the distribution between students and advisors following a 9:1 ratio.

 Result Levels Information

 This table outlines the different result levels and their corresponding inscriptions, and proportions.
-The High School, Undergraduate, and Graduate categories are assessed separately, with equal proportions of each level within their respective categories.
+The Secondary School, Undergraduate, and Graduate categories are assessed separately, with equal proportions of each level within their respective categories.

 Gold Medal